History & Origin of Tattoos

 China & Asia

-Some cemeteries across western China in the province of Xinjiang have revealed a number of tattooed mummies.
+Some cemeteries across western China in the province of Xinjiang have revealed a number of mummies with tattooed skin.
 Some mummies date as far back as 2100 BC, while others are considerably younger, dating to around 550 BC.
 Within ancient Chinese practices, tattooing was considered to be barbaric and was highly stigmatized.

 Ancient Chinese literature refers to folk heroes and bandits as having tattoos.
 It is also thought to have been fairly common for convicted criminals to be branded with a tattoo on their face.
 This tattoo was used to warn other members of society that this person could not be trusted.